 We address the issues and emotions that accompany making the major life transition from being in a couple to being single again.
 We demystify and defuse the disaster fantasies that run rampant in their heads, especially those having their ex at the center of attention.
 They become comfortable with, even indifferent to, running into their ex unexpectedly.
 They feel totally free to attend their kid’s school activities, shop where they please, work out where they want, eat where they choose, shop where they desire – all without even giving a second thought to whom they might run into.

 A recent client had made the gut-wrenching decision not to attend his son’s wedding.
 He and his son were close, but my client had resigned himself to missing the ceremony because being in close proximity with his ex seemed overwhelming, even impossible.
-After he worked through the “Be Free” coaching program, he was able to attend the rehearsal dinner and the church ceremony sitting next to his ex at both.
-Also, he was housed in a quad-like suite of rooms four bedrooms and a common living room — with his ex occupying one of the bedrooms.
+After he worked through the “Be Free” coaching program in only twelve weeks, he was able to attend the rehearsal dinner and the church ceremony sitting next to his ex at both.
+Also, he was housed in a quad-like suite of rooms consisting of four bedrooms with a common living room — with his ex occupying one of the bedrooms.
 There, for the first time in years, he was able to talk to his ex calmly and without all the anger, resentment, and disappointment he felt when she left him.

 In a nutshell, my clients reclaim their life, so they can move into the mainstream of the next chapter of their life unencumbered by useless baggage from the past.